BUY NOW

 Test

-Run a trial to determine how often you need to reapply, which should fall a cycle or two before sticking occurs.
+Reapplication time can differ for each product – so to avoid headaches, you should run a trial to determine how often you need to reapply, which generally happens a cycle or two before components begin to stick.

 Get Expert Advice

-Mold release agents aren’t just a chemical coating – they are paramount for protecting your subsidies, lowering overall costs and for operating efficient manufacturing.
-Picking the right product can make or break your production performance.
+We believe mold agents aren’t just a chemical coating – but paramount for protecting your components, lowering overall costs and operating efficient manufacturing.
+Choosing the right mold release can make the demolding step faster and more consistent, while also protecting your molds and keeping production running seamlessly.
 Check out Slide’s Mold Release Agents available to try before you buy.
-Contact us for more information.

 GET EXPERT ADVICE ON INJECTION MOLD RELEASES, MOLD CLEANERS, RUST PREVENTIVES, EJECTOR PIN GREASE AND PURGING COMPOUNDS